szczyglis-dev/py-gpt/docs/source/plugins.rst

 - ``Tool: sys_exec`` *cmd.sys_exec*

 Allows system command execution through the currently selected execution backend.
+Commands are checked against the configured system-command whitelist/blacklist before execution in Host, Built-in and Docker modes.
 Commands are non-interactive and should not wait for stdin. *Default:* ``True``

 **Sandbox (Docker backend)**